-Extended illnesses causing long absences, which cannot be made up during the regular semester will require the student to withdraw from the course, and retake the course, or request a grade of Incomplete from the course faculty (see College Policy for Incomplete grade policy and procedures).
+A change in health status and/or medical excuse causing long absences, which cannot be made up during the regular semester will require the student to withdraw from the course, and retake the course, or request a grade of Incomplete from the course faculty.
+College Policy for Incomplete.